 Sharing of documentation

 Documentation may include written records of student conversations, comments and explanations, as well as photographs, videos, audio and graphic representations.
 These can be shared through school displays, student portfolios, and class blogs on the YIS Learning Hub.

 Parent-teacher-student conferences (PTSCs), or ‘three-way’ conferences, are available for each family to sign up for a short 15-minute time slot to meet with the class homeroom teacher to discuss their child's progress.
 Through the PTSC, students are able to discuss their learning and understanding with both their parents and teacher present.
 The focus of the conference is on student goal setting in order to support learning.
 Students are required to attend the PTSC.

 Parents receive an online written report of their child's progress mid-year, and at the end of the year.
 The report summarizes the progress a student has made across the elementary curriculum, including the attributes of the IB learner profile.
 The report includes narrative comments made by the classroom and single subject teachers.
-Subject-specific knowledge for language, mathematics, Japanese language and mother tongue are reported on a continuum.
+Subject-specific knowledge for language, mathematics, Japanese language and home and family language are reported on a continuum.

 Parents are invited to attend action portfolio classes to observe their child ‘in action’ in areas that lend themselves more to performance: art, music, drama and physical education.
 During the last week of January, parents are invited to observe students participating in elementary lessons in these subject areas and gain a “snapshot” of student learning in action.